 Whea Uncorrectable Error is one example of the Blue Screen of Death (BSOD) error in Windows, which usually appears after startup.
 The BSoD or stop code occurs as some sort of emergency plan for the system so that no data would be lost by the error.

 WHEA_UNCORRECTABLE_ERROR is one that causes a BSoD prompt that usually signifies a hardware malfunction.
 It can also be caused by incompatible drivers for the Windows 10 operating system.
-As a stop code, this BSoD error prevents further data loss, and can be resolved by a number of methods.
+As a stop code, this BSoD error prevents further data loss and can be resolved by several methods.

 Some of the possible causes of this error are:

-Corrupt registry or system file due to a disk read or write error, or a power failure.
+- Corrupt registry or system file due to a disk read or write error or power failure.

 How to Fix Whea Uncorrectable Error in Windows 10

 - Proceed to Settings, and then select Updates & Security.

 - Windows 10 will check and install the updates automatically.

 - Open Settings and choose Update & Security, and then Windows Update.